History

 1962

-- The Canadian YMCA Youth Fund raised $2.1 million for nation-wide projects in Canada including a new National Council (YMCA Canada) Headquarters.
-It was located at 2160 Yonge St. in Toronto.
+- The Canadian YMCA Youth Fund raised $2.1 million for nationwide projects in Canada, including a new National Council (YMCA Canada) headquarters at 2160 Yonge Street in Toronto.

 1963

-- The Toronto Central Lions Club sold the lease for Camp Beausoleil on Beausoleil Island in Georgian Bay to the Toronto YMCA for the sum of two dollars.
+- The Toronto Central Lions Club sold the lease for Camp Beausoleil on Beausoleil Island in Georgian Bay to the Toronto YMCA for the sum of $2.
 The camp was closed in 1981.

-- The three Branch Boards of the Broadview, East York and Toronto East YMCAs decided to amalgamate to form the Eastview Branch.
+- The three Branch Boards of the Broadview, East York, and Toronto East YMCAs amalgamated to form the Eastview Branch.

 1964

-- Women participated increasingly in the YMCA’s physical fitness programs and branches record coeducational classes.
+- Women increasingly participated in the YMCA's physical fitness programs, and branches recorded coeducational classes.

 1965